qiz-li/lovelace-soft-ui/README.md

 ### Alternative setup

-Alternatively, you can just add the following into your `automations.yaml`.
+Alternatively, after you've picked out custom light and dark themes, you can just add the following into your `automations.yaml`.

 <details><summary><b>Show code</b></summary>